colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

-# The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-
+The Semantic Web Stack — Semantic First-Hop / Deterministic First-Hop (SFH / DFH)

 A minimal semantic protocol for AI and the web — one file, five primitives, zero dependencies.
-DFH/SFH provides a deterministic first-hop for meaning using JSON-LD to create a public semantic layer that AIs and search engines can resolve before content.
+DFH/SFH provides a deterministic first-hop for meaning using JSON-LD to create a public semantic layer that AIs and search engines resolve before content.

-The Semantic Web Stack — Semantic First-Hop / Deterministic First-Hop (SFH / DFH)

-Core Principles

-One file.
-Five primitives.
-Zero dependencies.
-Pure JSON-LD.
-Deterministic meaning.

 This is the smallest possible solution to one of the hardest problems in AI: semantic grounding.